whipowill/quake-mod-scarlet/README.md

 - **Foot Steps** - hear your boots touch the ground as you stalk your prey
 - **Score Keeper** - make teamplay games combine scores to achieve fraglimit
 - **No Autoswitch** - nobody will take the gun out of your hand anymore
+- **Visible Weapons** - force weapons to drop visibly outside the backpack
 - **Perfect Balance** - find the perfect balance w/ configurable weapons
-- **Visible Weapons** - force weapons to drop visibly outside the backpack
-- **Limited Arsenal** - remove Shotgun and Nailgun from the game entirely
+- **Limited Arsenal** - remove Shotgun/Nailgun from the game for better balance

 ### Experimental Features